astrohart/xyLOGIX.Validators.VS2019/xyLOGIX.Validators/README.md

 ##### Summary

 Looks up a localized string similar to The 'symbol' parameter must be a string containing only upper- or lowercase letters, the digits 0-9, and no other characters and no blank spaces, e.g. '00' or '1INCH' or 'ZRX'.
-This is not the case..
+This not the case..

 <a name='P-xyLOGIX-Validators-Properties-Resources-Error_AssetSymbol_IsBlank'></a>
 ### Error_AssetSymbol_IsBlank `property`

 ##### Summary

 Looks up a localized string similar to A blank value was passed for the argument of the 'symbol' parameter.
-This is not valid, as a non-blank value is required..
+This not valid, as a non-blank value is required..

 <a name='P-xyLOGIX-Validators-Properties-Resources-Error_EmailAddress_InvalidFormat'></a>
 ### Error_EmailAddress_InvalidFormat `property`